 Monte San Primo excursion

-Excursion to Monte San Primo, the peak of the Como Prealps, is the highest in the Larian triangle (1,682 m).
+Excursion to Monte San Primo , the peak of the Como Prealps, the highest in the Larian triangle (1,682 m).

-It is a peak very popular with hikers and families by virtue of a simple and danger-free route (there are several climbing routes) and a spectacular panorama that has no equal, in which the view extends 360 degrees dominating both branches of Lake Como below, the Como Prealps, the Alps (often recognizable as the Monte Rosa) and the Po Valley.
+It is a peak very popular with hikers and families thanks to a simple and danger-free route (there are several climbing routes) and a spectacular panorama that has no equal, in which the view extends 360 degrees dominating both branches of Lake Como below, the Como Prealps, the Alps (often recognizable as Monte Rosa ) and the Po Valley.

 On extremely clear days you can even see the northern Apennines.
-For no other reason, some consider it the most panoramic mountain in the entire territory How And Lecco!
+Indeed, some consider it the most panoramic mountain in the entire area between Como and Lecco !

-We present you two climbing routes to reach the summit: one shorter with greater difference in altitude, the other longer with less slope (more suitable for children or the less fit).
+We present two climbing routes to reach the summit : one shorter with a greater difference in altitude, the other longer with a lower slope (more suitable for children or the less fit).

 1. Monte San Primo path from Piano Rancio